-A cantilevered sliding gate basically operates by using an extended section of the gate to counterbalance the actual gate which spans the access.
-So in effect, the gate is suspended and therefore doesn’t require a track below it to run along.
+A cantilevered sliding gate or cantilever gate operates by using an extended section of the gate to counterbalance the actual gate which spans the road access.
+So in effect, the cantilever gate is suspended and therefore doesn’t require a track below it to run along.

 We classify our Pro-glide sliding gates into three series.
 The series of Pro-glide 5 sliding gates will work just as smoothly and efficiently as series Pro-glide 30 gates.
 The differences between series 5, 20 and 30 are about aesthetic design, added features and the level of bespoke design and construction.

 What is a cantilever gate and how does it work?